Peristaltic pump: Chemical compatibility

 The pumped fluid contacts only the inside surface of the tubing.
 This eliminates fluid compatibility concerns with other pump components such as valves, O-rings, and seals, which must be considered for other pump designs.
 Therefore, only the composition of the tubing that the pumped medium travels through is considered for chemical compatibility.

 The tubing needs to be elastomeric to maintain the circular cross-section after millions of cycles of squeezing in the pump.
 This requirement eliminates a variety of non-elastomeric polymers that have compatibility with a wide range of chemicals, such as PTFE, polyolefins, PVDF, etc. from consideration as material for pump tubing.
 The popular elastomers for pump tubing are nitrile (NBR), Hypalon, Viton, silicone, PVC, EPDM, EPDM+polypropylene (as in Santoprene), polyurethane and natural rubber.
 Of these materials, natural rubber has the best fatigue resistance, and EPDM and Hypalon have the best chemical compatibility.
 Silicone is popular with water-based fluids, such as in bio-pharma industry, but has a limited range of chemical compatibility in other industries.

 Extruded fluoropolymer tubes such as FKM (Viton, Fluorel, etc.) have good compatibility with acids, hydrocarbons, and petroleum fuels, but have insufficient fatigue resistance to achieve an effective tube life.

 There are a couple of newer tubing developments that offer broad chemical compatibility using lined tubing and fluoroelastomers.

-With lined tubing, the thin inside liner is made of a chemically resistant material such as poly-olefin and PTFE that form a barrier for the rest of the tubing wall from coming in contact with the pumped fluid.
+With lined tubing, the thin inside liner is made of a chemically resistant material such as poly-olefin and PTFE that forms a barrier for the rest of the tubing wall from coming in contact with the pumped fluid.
 These liners are materials that are often not elastomeric, therefore the entire tube wall cannot be made with this material for peristaltic pump applications.
 This tubing provides adequate chemical compatibility and life to be used in chemically challenging applications.
 There are a few things to keep in mind when using these tubes - any pinholes in the liner during manufacturing could render the tubing vulnerable to chemical attack.
 In the case of stiff plastic liners like the polyolefins, with repeated flexing in the peristaltic pump they can develop cracks, rendering the bulk material again vulnerable to chemical attack.
 A common issue with all lined tubing is the delamination of the liner with repeated flexing that signals the end of the tube's life.
 For those with the need for chemically compatible tubing, these lined tubings offer a good solution.